Cosimo III de' Medici: Heir to the throne

 Cosimo de' Medici was born on 14 August 1642, the eldest surviving son of Vittoria della Rovere of Urbino, and Ferdinando II de' Medici, Grand Duke of Tuscany.
 Their previous two children had died shortly after birth.
-Grand Duke Ferdinando wished to give his son the finest scientific education available, which the pious Grand Duchess Vittoria opposed.
-The latter got her way.
+Although Grand Duke Ferdinando wanted to give his son the finest scientific education available, the pious Grand Duchess Vittoria opposed that wish, and got her way.
 Volunnio Bandinelli, a Sienese theologian, was appointed Cosimo's tutor.
-His character was analogous to the Grand Duchess's.
+His character was similar to the Grand Duchess's.

 As a youth, Cosimo revelled in sports.
 His uncle Gian Carlo once wrote to another family member with "news that should surprise you....The young prince [Cosimo] has killed a goose in mid-air."
 Cosimo, at the age of 11, killed five pigs with five shots.
-The Luchese Ambassador praised the young Cosimo to the skies.
-His successor, however, noticed a somewhat different person, whom he described as "melancholy".
-In his early youth, he was in love with a certain Petrillo, a singer.
+The Luchese ambassador highly praised the young Cosimo.
+His successor, however, described Cosimo as "melancholy".
+In his early youth, he was in love with a man named Petrillo, a singer.
 Their romance was discovered when Cosimo spontaneously hugged and kissed him in front of a tutor.
 Petrillo fled Florence, never to return.
-Cosimo's father knew of his homosexual nature and tried to force a marriage since he was the best possibility of heir.
-In 1687, he had a boyfriend in Venice, Cecchino, nicknamed de' Castris since he was castrated.
+Cosimo's father knew of his homosexual nature and tried to force him to take a wife, as Cosimo presented the best possibility of begetting an heir.
+In 1687, he had a boyfriend in Venice, Cecchino, nicknamed de' Castris, because he was castrated.

 By 1659, Cosimo had ceased smiling in public.
-He frequently visited places of religious worship and surrounded himself with friars and priests, concerning Grand Duke Ferdinando.
+He frequently visited places of religious worship and surrounded himself with friars and priests, worrying Grand Duke Ferdinando.
 Cosimo's only sibling, Francesco Maria de' Medici, the fruit of his parents' brief reconciliation, was born the next year.